lifeodyssey/obsidian-hexo-auto-update/README.md

 # Obsidian-Hexo Integration Plugin

-The Obsidian-Hexo Integration plugin allows you to monitor changes in your Obsidian vault, specifically the _posts folder, and automatically commit and push them to your Hexo blog repository, without set up local node.js environment and accelerate the speed from writing to publishment.
+The Obsidian-Hexo Integration plugin allows you to monitor changes in your Obsidian vault, specifically the _posts folder, and automatically commit and push them to your Hexo blog repository, without set up local node.js environment and accelerate the speed from writing to publication.

 ## Features